Skip to Content

 Starlink vs AT&T Internet – Which is Better

 Starlink offers faster speeds than AT&T DSL (IPBB) internet service in most cases.
-AT&T DSL tends to be more stable and consistent, while also offering lower latency (ping).
-AT&T Fiber offer the best performance far and above.
-Starlink is not competitive with fiber internet services such as AT&T Fiber and Verizon Fios.
-Pricing is generally more affordable with AT&T. Starlink also requires an upfront payment of $599 just to sign up.
+AT&T DSL tends to be more stable and consistent while also offering lower latency (ping).
+AT&T Fiber offers the best performance far and above.

 See Pricing Comparison

-Starlink currently averages between about 70 Mbps and 140 Mbps of download speed.
-Starlink has drops in service that range from seconds to several minutes in length that occur daily.
 This will likely become less of an issue as more satellites get launched into low earth orbit.
-It will also depend greatly on the customers location and their ability to get an unobstructed view of the sky for their dish.
+It will also depend greatly on the customer’s location and their ability to get an unobstructed view of the sky for their dish.

-latency with Starlink is generally in the 45 – 65 ms range which is similar to or slightly higher than AT&T DSL service.
+Latency with Starlink is generally in the 45 – 65 ms range, which is similar to or slightly higher than AT&T DSL service.
 This is low enough for most online games to play relatively smoothly.
-It is also low enough for remote working using applications such as Zoom or Microsoft Teams, and for VoIP.
-The bigger issue with Starlink is the drops that last from a few seconds to a few minutes.
-This would kick you from a gaming match or disconnect a Zoom meeting.
+It is also low enough for remote working using applications such as Zoom or Microsoft Teams and for VoIP.

 Starlink vs AT&T Internet